 canada248 says, "The pressure cooker, as others have pointed out, doesn't have to just be a pressure cooker - don't tamp down the lid and it serves as a really big pot."

 Of course, many of us don't have to choose at all, having plenty of space for both a pressure cooker and a slow cooker.
 But I have been increasingly less enamored of my slow cooker these days.
-For health reasons, modern slow cookers cook at higher temperatures than ever, and I often find a stew or curry at a rolling boil in my slow cooker, even set on LOW.
+For safety reasons, modern slow cookers cook at higher temperatures, and I often find a stew or curry at a rolling boil in my slow cooker, even set on LOW.

 This isn't what I want from low, slow, gentle cooking, and since I work from home I usually opt to do braises or stews on very low heat in the oven.
 I find that the all-around gentle, moist heat gives a really good result.
 But of course it's not practical for everyone, and it's certainly not conserving energy.
 A pressure cooker is a much more efficient option for me, and so far I have been loving the results.
 I'm seriously thinking about ditching my slow cooker entirely and giving its space to the pressure cooker.